 Lying parallel to the Arabian sea coast, the backwaters in Kerala are a network of brackish lakes and lagoons.
-The blue hue of water combined with the emerald green shores makes it an eye candy for anyone visiting the South-Indian state.
-Apart from an attractive sight which lures the tourists, these backwaters are forms of transport and movement of goods.
-Totaling to 900 kilometers, the canals, inlets and rivers form a commercial labyrinth of the state.
+The blue hue of water combined with the emerald green shores makes it eye candy for anyone visiting the South-Indian state.
+Apart from being an attractive sight that lures the tourists, these backwaters are forms of transport and movement of goods.
+Totaling to 900 kilometers, the canals, inlets, and rivers form a commercial labyrinth of the state.
 The picturesque beauty of the Kerala backwaters makes it a tourist hotspot.
-Many places like Kumarakom, Kuttanad, Ashtamudi and so on are the best backwater locations in Kerala.
+Many places like Kumarakom, Kuttanad, Ashtamudi, and so on are the best backwater locations in Kerala.
 Vembanad lake — the largest of all covering an area of 2033 square kilometers — is a majestic sight.
 A unique ecosystem is formed in these backwaters where freshwater from rivers mixes with saltwater in the sea.
-It sustains many varieties of frogs, fishes, crabs and oysters which are not commonly seen in other parts of the world.
+It sustains many varieties of frogs, fishes, crabs, and oysters which are not commonly seen in other parts of the world.

 Traditional boat races, which are conducted annually in the different lakes, are unique festive events in Kerala.
 The thrill and excitement of the manual boat race conducted in specially designed traditional boats surpass that of a horse race or a bullfight.
 Usually conducted between August to November, after the monsoon season, the races are thronged with great crowds of tourists from different parts of the world.
 Many luxury resorts line these beautiful lakes.
 For those who cannot afford to stay in them, there are homestays around the backwaters available at cheap rates.